Javascript is not enabled.

 Calculate the true cost of a trip

 For example, summer cruises to Alaska start at less than $100 a day per person.
 But most bargain cruises do not include expenses such as alcohol or Wi-Fi.
 Additionally, shore excursions are priced à la carte.
-Add the price of any desired extras into the cost of the trip to determine the real bottom line.
+Add any desired extras into the cost of the trip to determine the real bottom line.

 The same calculus applies to tours.
 Trips from operators such as G Adventures and EF Go Ahead Tours may not include all meals, whereas Road Scholar pricing includes more extras, such as meals and transfers.
 Intrepid Travel offers different pricing based on what’s included.